TB Skin TestingShare This +

 - More Information: Tuberculosis Disease and Latent Tuberculosis Infection (CDC Website)

-Public Health Nurses administer TB skin tests by appointment every Monday morning 8:30am-11am.
+Public Health Nurses administer TB skin tests by appointment every Tuesday morning 9:00am - Noon.
 There is a $20 charge.
 We accept cash or check - we cannot process credit/debit card payments at this time.
 You may speak to the clinic nurse for details or call 414-766-7950.

 - The Mantoux tuberculin skin test is one method of determining if you are infected with tuberculosis.

 - A small amount of fluid, called tuberculin, is injected under the skin of your forearm.
 You must return 48-72 hours later to have the Public Health Nurse look at the injection site to check for a reaction.
 This nurse is able to tell if you have been exposed to tuberculosis.

 - If you do not return at the scheduled time you will need to reschedule and pay for another skin test.

 - If the TB skin test is positive you will be referred to your doctor with instructions for additional evaluation.